misclicked/Voicenger/README.md

 build.bat
 ```
 # **Important**
-**Keep your config.json file private if you choice to save your password**
+**Keep your config.json file private if you choose to save your password**